CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ## nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unicast

 Provides commands to configure the peer IPv4 unicast address family.
-Always on, unless disabled globally.
+The peer IPv4 unicast address family is always on, unless you disable it globally.

 - - -